warmist/scripts/docs/quickfort.rst

 ``-d``, ``--dry-run``
     Go through all the motions and print statistics on what would be done, but don't actually change any game state.
+``-m``, ``--marker``
+    Use marker mode for the ``#dig`` blueprint that you are applying.
+``--order-materials <spec>``
+    When generating manager orders, use materials according to the given spec instead of the default "rock,wood,cloth,iron".
+Valid values are: rock, wood, cloth, silk, yarn, leather, glass, and the names of any metals.
+You can additionally override the materials preference for specific types of items by adding comma-separated elements to the spec in the format ``<type>=<material``.
+For example, ``BOX=leather`` will produce leather bags instead of the default rock coffers when a container is specified on a blueprint.
+``-p``, ``--priority <num>``
+    Set the priority to the given number (1-7) for tiles designated by the ``#dig`` blueprint that you are applying.
+That is, tiles that normally have a priority of ``4`` will instead have the priority you specify.
+If the blueprint uses other explicit priorities, they will be shifted up or down accordingly.
 ``--preserve-engravings <quality>``
     Don't designate tiles for digging/carving if they have an engraving with at least the specified quality.
 Valid values for ``quality`` are: ``None``,